szilard/datascience-latency/README.md

 ### Latency numbers every data scientist should know

-Analytical tasks vary on a huge scale of sophistication and utilization of computational resources.
-Computational time will depend on a lot of factors (e.g. software tool, hardware, tuning etc.) and thus will vary even for the same task.
-However, it is useful to know at least the *order of magnitude* of CPU time for the most common classes of analytical tasks with the typically available tools on current hardware (in 2015).
+Analytical tasks vary on a huge scale of bith sophistication and utilization of computational resources.
+Computational time will depend on several factors (e.g. software tool, hardware, tuning etc.) and thus will vary even for the same task.
+However, it is useful to know at least the *order of magnitude* of CPU time for the most common analytical tasks with the typically available tools on current commodity hardware (in 2015).
 I'm making huge simplifications here (and I'm very liberal with rounding).

 #### TL;DR